TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 Now that we (sorta) understand what webpack is doing it's time to discuss the module syntax.
 There are only 2 components to it - __import__ and __export__.

-- Take a moment to look at the docs for [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).

-Of course, the import statement is the same thing that you used during the webpack tutorial!
-These things are simple to use.
+The import statement is the same thing that you used during the webpack tutorial so it should be familiar by now.

 ~~~javascript
 // a file called functionOne.js